-Her most recent work FELT (**** The Herald / The Scotsman) was created in 2019 and is currently on tour through Europe with over 20 performances in 5 countries.
+Her work FELT (**** The Herald / The Scotsman) was created in 2019 and is currently on tour through Europe with over 20 performances in 5 countries.
 The work is touring a variety of venues including historic museums, white cube galleries (Hunterian Art Gallery Glasgow or Dovecot Edinburgh), black box theaters (The Byre St Andrews) and several multi-arts institutions in rural as well as urban areas.
 FELT is accompanied by a publication.
 The educational program surrounding FELT has been attended by over 250 participants of all ages to date.

 Elisabeth’s work SIXFOLD toured with critical acclaim from the Shetland Islands to Cyprus with over 50 performances in 12 countries.
 SIXFOLD equally toured a variety of venues – from Europe’s capitals to its most rural areas.
 The educational program surrounding SIXFOLD has been attended by over 350 participants of all ages.